johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 16. Disciplines of Overcoming in the Arena of Spiritual Conflict

 [^cf1]: As well as being trialled in Texas, USA and Wales, UK.

+[^cf2]: In the Burkinabé context, discipleship seems to be appreciated as a concept imbued with dynamism.
+A dynamism driven by a sense of inward, personal responsibility, combined with a sense of outward, shared, communal responsibility.
+A responsibility to pass on the spiritual and practical disciplines of vitality, such as grace, knowledge, wisdom and maturity.

+	Discipleship also has significant potential to helpfully blur hard edges between formally-trained leadership and informally-trained workers.